 So let's put this is as simply as I can, the writers behind "First Knight" have taken a slither of the classic legend and developed a movie around it.
 That slither basically consists of the love triangle featuring Arthur, Lancelot and Guinevere but at the same time includes the nefarious Malagant and his lust for power having disagreed with the rules of Camelot.
-But rather than trying to create some sort of grand romantic drama the emphasis is purely on being entertaining with big sets, even bigger set pieces and characters which have visual appeal.
+But rather than trying to create some sort of grand romantic drama the emphasis is purely on being entertaining with big sets, even bigger set pieces and characters that have visual appeal.
 It makes it more in tune with the later "A Knight's Tale" than the epic grandeur of "Braveheart" but with less comedy.

 Now all of this so far makes "First Knight" entertaining but then I get to the acting and I find myself saying two out of three isn't bad.
 Sean Connery is well cast as King Arthur and would have worked just as well if this had gone for epic grandeur whilst Julia Ormond manages to bring out some of the romantic conflict in her character despite finding herself in most of the worst Mills & Boon style scenes.
-But then there is Richard Gere as Lancelot and whilst he is entertaining when it comes to playing him as an expert swordsman with a flare for entertaining and a charming cockiness when it comes to finding any more depth in his character than that comes up criminally short.
+But then there is Richard Gere as Lancelot and whilst he is entertaining when it comes to playing him as an expert swordsman with a flare for entertaining and a charming cockiness, when it comes to finding any more depth in his character than that comes up criminally short.

 What this all boils down to is that first and foremost "First Knight" is entertaining in a popcorn movie style of way.
 But as an interpretation of a slice of the King Arthur/ Lancelot legend it comes up drastically short.